RetroDECK/ES-DE/USERGUIDE-DEV.md

 With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
 This results in slightly smoother playback for some videos.
 There is a small performance hit from this option, so on weaker machines it may be necessary to keep it disabled for fluent video playback.

-**Preload gamelists on startup**

-When this option is enabled, all gamelists will be loaded on application startup.
-This will increase the startup time slightly and lead to a higher initial memory utilization, but navigation will be smoother the first time a gamelist is entered.
-The improvement is especially noticeable when the _slide_ transition style has been selected.

 **Enable alternative emulators per game**

 If enabled, you will be able to select alternative emulators per game using the metadata editor, which will be used when launching the game.
 If disabled, the corresponding entry in the metadata editor will be hidden, the alternative emulator badges will not be displayed and it will not be possible to filter the gamelist based on these values.
 As well, the game will be launched using the default emulator, or using the system-wide alternative emulator if this has been configured for the game system.
 It's only recommended to disable this option for testing purposes.